mstksg/dhall-typed/README.md

     implemented in old system, but not new.
 *   Add in uniqueness requirements for union and record fields.

+### Currently incomplete

+*   Uniqueness requirements for union and record fields
+*   Fully implement `TNormalize` for type normalization
+*   Fully implement `Sub` and `Shift` type families
+*   Implement all term and type constructors

 ### Would be nice

 *   Add notes and embeds.
 *   Use hybrid indices like Morte/Dhall, instead of pure De Bruijn ones.